aaschmid/gradle-cpd-plugin/README.md

 [CPD][] supports [Kotlin](https://kotlinlang.org/) since [v6.10.0](https://search.maven.org/search?q=g:net.sourceforge.pmd%20AND%20a:pmd-kotlin&core=gav).
-For previous versions you have to ignore files manuelly if you mixed it up with your Java files:
+For previous versions you have to ignore files manually if you mixed it up with your Java files:
 ```groovy
 tasks.withType(Cpd) {
     exclude "*.kt"